Home > Moving > City Guides > Safe, Affordable Neighborhoods in Fort Worth

 Safe, Affordable Neighborhoods in Fort Worth

-Moving to Fort Worth?
-With a great housing market, fun family-friendly activities, and a downtown area that’s filled with abundant nightlife options, it’s no wonder that the other half of the Dallas-Fort Worth metro has become one of the fastest-growing cities in the South.
-If you’re thinking about living in Fort Worth, here are five safe, affordable neighborhoods to consider!
+Considering moving to Fort Worth?
+With an excellent housing market, fun family-friendly activities, and a downtown area that’s filled with abundant nightlife options, it’s no wonder that this half of the Dallas-Fort Worth metro has become the fastest-growing metro in the U.S. If you’re thinking about living in Fort Worth, here are five safe, affordable neighborhoods to consider!

 Arlington Heights

-Just ten minutes from Downtown Fort Worth is Arlington Heights, one of the best neighborhoods in Fort Worth for singles and young professionals.
-The neighborhood is close to incredible outdoor recreation spots like Trinity Park and surrounded by several major health care providers, including University of North Texas Health Science Center and Cook Children’s Medical Center.
-Whether you’re looking for a convenient place to live when commuting into the city for work or an affordable place to buy a home and raise a family, Arlington Heights has what you need!
+Just ten minutes from Downtown Fort Worth is Arlington Heights, one of the best neighborhoods in Fort Worth for singles and young professionals!
+Arlington Heights is close to excellent outdoor recreation spots like Trinity Park and surrounded by several major healthcare providers, including University of North Texas Health Science Center and Cook Children’s Medical Center.
+This neighborhood is dog-friendly, extremely walkable, and close to many fun things to do, including the annual Mayfest—which features carnival rides, live music, and performing arts shows!
+Whether you’re looking for a convenient place to live for commuting to work or an affordable area to start a family, Arlington Heights has what you need.

 Things to Do in Arlington Heights